 Crowdin Enterprise provides team cooperation features (e.g., inviting project members, defining permission levels, tasks, messages, etc.), workflow automation and customization, integrations and plugins, and many more features you would need for efficient project localization.

 The migration to Crowdin Enterprise is very simple and straightforward.
-For example, if your projects share most of the settings and configurations, you can create and configure one project and then, using the Project Duplicator application (could be installed via Marketplace), create all other projects based on the initial project settings, later changing some settings where needed.
+For example, if your projects share most of the settings and configurations, you can create and configure one project and then, using the Project Duplicator application (could be installed via Store), create all other projects based on the initial project settings, later changing some settings where needed.
 Depending on the project and resource number, the complete migration could be done in several hours.

 To start your migration, you can use the following step-by-step migration instructions.